 Fidelity family office services are typically a combination of tax, investment, legal, governance, and concierge-related activities, along with others that can be tailored to fulfill the needs of high net worth and ultra-high net worth families.
 A family office replaces the web of independent wealth advisors, processes, and teams that wealthy families form when managing their assets and activities themselves.
 Remember, when it comes to family offices, there’s no one-size-fits-all; every family office is customized with the team, services, and scale that the client requires for their needs.

-It is wise to consider a fidelity family office when the holdings of a high net worth or ultra-high net worth family become:
+It is wise to consider a fidelity family office when the holdings of high net worth and ultra-high net worth families become:

 - Too complex to coordinate or oversee

 - Or when a family becomes serious about building a valuable family enterprise that perpetuates for

 In a nutshell, a fidelity family office can bring wealthy families greater financial returns, better coordination across various initiatives, higher oversight and efficiency, and centralized support for multigenerational continuity.
 As you contemplate whether a fidelity family office is right for you, it’s useful to explore the services and benefits of a family office.